The Local Projection Residual Bootstrap for AR(1) Models: Introduction

-In the growing literature on LP inference, various bootstrap methods to construct confidence intervals for the impulse response coefficients have been considered and recommended based on simulation studies. \cite{MO-PM2020} use a wild bootstrap procedure to generate new samples and compute critical values, but the theoretical results for their bootstrap method are unknown. \cite{KilianKim2011} presents a simulation study including a block-bootstrap method to construct confidence intervals based on the LP approach, but the theory of their block-bootstrap method is unknown.
+Other bootstrap methods to construct confidence intervals for the impulse response coefficients have been considered and recommended based on simulation studies in the growing literature on LP inference. \cite{MO-PM2020} use a wild bootstrap procedure to generate new samples and compute critical values, but the theoretical results for their bootstrap method are unknown. \cite{KilianKim2011} present a simulation study including a block-bootstrap method to construct confidence intervals based on the LP approach, but the theory of their block-bootstrap method is unknown; see Remarks \ref{rem:block-bootstrap} and \ref{rem:block-bootstrap-2} for alternative block-bootstrap procedures with theoretical guarantees.
 Recently, \cite{lusompa2021local} proposes a block wild bootstrap method for confidence interval construction that is point-wise valid for a class of stationary data-generating processes; however, his bootstrap method is not applicable for an AR(1) model with a unit root.
-In contrast, we present a bootstrap method based on the LP approach with theoretical results.
-Our bootstrap method guarantees that our confidence intervals provide uniform inference over a large class of AR(1) models that allow for a unit root.
+In contrast, we present a bootstrap method based on the LP approach with theoretical guarantees for a class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form, and martingale difference shocks.

 More broadly, we contribute to the literature on confidence interval construction for impulse response coefficients.
 For short horizons (fixed $h$), the problem of confidence interval construction has been studied by \cite{andrews1993exactly}, \cite{hansen1999grid}, \cite{inoue2002bootstrapping}, \cite{Jorda2005}, \cite{Mikusheva2007,mikusheva2015second}, among others.
-For long horizons ($h_n = (1-b)n$ for some $b \in (0,1)$), the problem of confidence interval construction was revised by \cite{gospodinov2004asymptotic}, \cite{pesavento2006small}, and \cite{Mikusheva2012} since the methods for short horizons produced invalid confidence intervals when the data-generating process allows for unit roots.
+For long horizons ($h = h_n \propto (1-b)n$, $b \in (0,1)$), the problem of confidence interval construction was discussed and revised by \cite{phillips1998impulse}, \cite{gospodinov2004asymptotic}, \cite{pesavento2006small}, and \cite{Mikusheva2012} since the standard methods for short horizons may produce invalid confidence intervals when the data-generating process allows for unit roots.
 Recently, the problem of confidence interval construction for intermediate horizons ($h_n = o\left(n\right)$) was addressed in \cite{MO-PM2020} and \cite{xu2022}, which was a case not covered in the literature.
 In this paper, we propose bootstrap confidence intervals that are asymptotically valid at short and intermediate horizons.